Aurora-Science-Hub/Geopack/README.md

 # Geopack
-.NET implementation of Geopack 2008 (Tsyganenko N. A.)
+The .NET implementation of Geopack 2008 (Tsyganenko N. A.)